flowchart LR

 7.9 CSR Flows: Corporate India’s Health Contribution

-But CSR spending on health is often disconnected from the people who need it most.
-It funds hospitals in cities, awareness campaigns that reach the already aware, and programs that end when the funding cycle ends.
+India’s CSR mandate requires large companies to spend 2% of profits on social causes.
+But CSR health spending is often disconnected from those who need it most — funding hospitals in cities, awareness campaigns, and programs that end with the funding cycle.

+Aarokya offers a better channel.
 Companies can direct CSR funds into health savings accounts for specific worker populations — their own contract workers, gig workers in their supply chain, communities near their operations.

 The contribution is traceable, purpose-constrained, and cumulative.
 It doesn’t end when a program cycle ends — it sits in the worker’s HSA, growing, compounding with contributions from other sources.

-7.11 A National Fabric of Tiny Acts
+7.10 A National Fabric of Tiny Acts

 Millions of workers saving ₹5/day.
 Millions of employers contributing ₹100/month.
 Millions of families sending ₹50 to their loved ones.
 Thousands of platforms auto-contributing ₹2/task.
 Thousands of companies directing CSR into health accounts.
-Thousands of communities pooling for their neighbors.

 Each individual thread is thin.
 Almost invisible.